 When all the flimsy and insubstantial forms of contemporary music which we hear nowadays in their occasional appearances on concert programs have been forgotten, this other brand of new music – the real new music of the 21st century: the rebirth of the musical spirit – will gradually be absorbed into concert life and will prove to be a necessary injection into the existing repertoire, helping classical music to survive in a new age where its values are needed more than ever.

-A new book ‘Postcorona Music; Classical Music after the Pandemic’ will appear somewhere in the near future.
+A new book: ‘Saving the Muse; Regaining Classical music’s Relevance in a Troubled World’ will appear somewhere in the near future.